SDiamante13/loan-management-service/features/features.md

 ## Feature: Auto-reject loan application

-### Scenario: Credit score is below 600
-Given the applicant has a credit score lower than 600 When the loan application is processed
-Then the application status should be set to "Rejected"

 ### Scenario: Debt-to-income ratio is over 50%
 Given the applicant has a DTI greater than 50%
 When the loan application is processed